ingo/ingo.github.io/_recipes/cucumber_and_chicken_marinated_in_chili_oil.md

 ---
-title: Cucumber and Chicken Marinated in Chili Oil
-original_title: Cucumber and Chicken Marinated in Chili Oil
+author: Nami
 category: Entrees
 description: Easy steamed chicken mixed with cucumber in a spicy oil (La-yu) dressing, perfect way to start a meal.
-image: 9aa0ec45-e61a-4d92-854f-ae17c8d4c0af.png
+image: cucumber_and_chicken_marinated_in_chili_oil.jpg
+original_title: Cucumber and Chicken Marinated in Chili Oil
 size: 4 servings
+source: https://www.justonecookbook.com/cucumber-and-chicken-marinated-in-chili-oil/
+spicy: "\u2713"
 time: 15 mins
-author: Nami
-source: https://www.justonecookbook.com/cucumber-and-chicken-marinated-in-chili-oil/
-spicy: ✓
+title: Cucumber and Chicken Marinated in Chili Oil
 ---
 This Japanese dish is a delightful blend of cucumber and chicken marinated in chili oil.
 It's a simple, yet flavorful dish that can be served as a main course or a side dish.
 The recipe was adapted from Hashimoto's Tohoku Recipes and has been further refined by Nami from Just One Cookbook.

 ### Ingredients